Cubs Acquire Closer Wade Davis: It’s A Smarter Maneuver Than You Think

 To Subscribe and listen daily to ‘Our Lead Personality’ Sully’s 20 Minutes Daily (every day since Oct.24, 2012) Podcast click here.
 Guaranteed listening to the Sully Baseball Daily Podcast will be the best time you invest in online!

 Posted on December 8, 2016, in Free Agency, MLB Trades and tagged 2014 Kansas City Royals, 2015 World Series, 2016 world series, Albert almora Jr., aroldis chapman, ben zobrist, chicago cubs, jason heyward, jed hoyer, jon jay, jonathan papelbon, jorge soler, Keith Foulke, kyle schwarber, matt szczur, miguel montero, New Collective Bargaining Agreement, theo epstein, Willson Contreras.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Cubs Acquire Closer Wade Davis: It’s A Smarter Maneuver Than You Think.